HarvardMapCollection/classes/gened1140/fall-2022/index.md

 [Monday, October 3, 4-6 PM](https://www.eventbrite.com/e/gened-1140-gis-tutorial-tickets-420302715737)

 > Note: Each workshop date is limited to 8 spaces.
 This guarantees 1-on-1 troubleshooting support.
-If you sign up, but don't think you can make it after all, please email `belle_lipton@harvard.edu` so she can make the space available to someone else.
+If you sign up, but don't think you can make it, please email `belle_lipton@harvard.edu` so she can make the space available.

 ## maps@harvard.edu